 3.)
 Organizes around issues such as criminal justice, housing, immigration reform and healthy food access;

 4.)
 Inspires transformation through spiritually grounded, socially conscious arts and culture programming and creative placemaking.

-To foster a dynamic and vibrant space for Muslims in Urban America by inspiring the larger community towards critical civic engagement exemplifying prophetic compassion in the work for social justice and human dignity beyond the barriers of religion, ethnicity, and nationality.
+To serve as the model of the Muslim tradition of facilitating transformational change in urban communities, by inspiring others towards critical civic engagement exemplifying prophetic compassion in the work for social justice and human dignity beyond the barriers of religion, ethnicity, and nationality.